 This extract contains liquiritin and glabridin which disrupt melanin creation in the skin and help with the look of uneven skin tone.
 Since inflammation is a factor in hyperpigmentation, the anti-inflammatory properties of licorice are also helpful.

 Like hydroquinone, these two ingredients work on the tyrosinase enzyme - reducing tyrosinase activity and hindering its development.
 These actions reduce the production of melanin and works against hyperpigmentation.

 This formulation is made up of seven organically grown Swiss alpine plants, including mallow flower, peppermint, lady’s mantle, eurasian primrose, speedwell, lemon balm and yarrow.
 These extracts inhibit tyrosinase, and blended all together, this formulation works powerfully on dark spots.

 If you’re not sure about whether hydroquinone is safe, look into natural alternatives for tackling your dark spots.
-You can find out more about the Natural Hydroquinone Alternatives in the Eminence Organics Bright Skin line, including our Bright Skin Moisturizer, Bright Skin Masque, Bright Skin Licorice Root Booster-Serum and Bright Skin Targeted Treatment.
-Or, talk to your esthetician at your nearest Eminence Organics partner spa and find out whether a natural alternative is right for you.
+You can find out more about the Natural Hydroquinone Alternatives in the Eminence Organics Bright Skin line, including our Bright Skin Moisturizer SPF 40, Bright Skin Masque, Bright Skin Licorice Root Booster-Serum and Bright Skin Targeted Treatment.
+Or, talk to your esthetician at your nearest Eminence Organics Spa Partner and find out whether a natural alternative is right for you.
 Given current events, we’d also like to recommend that you follow the latest guidance from local government health authorities before you plan a visit.